UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/office_hours2_all.rst

 ==================================

 .. todo::
-    Office hours agenda lesson 1 : can we delete everything except agenda?
+    Office hours agenda lesson 1 : can we delete everything except agenda (A+L)?

 Agenda
 ------